Anandanaruvi/Simulation-project--Digital-Electronics/README.md

 ### DESIGN AND SIMULATE AN SR FLIP FLOP WITH A NOR GATE AND POSITIVE EDGE TRIGGERING IN VERILOG:

+### AIM:

+TO Design and simulate an sr flip flop with a nor gate and positiive edge triggering in verilog programming,and validate its outputs.

 ### HARDWARE REQUIRED:

 A computer, Verilog simulation tool,Verilog development environment,SR flip-flop with NOR gate